The Best National Parks to Visit for an Outdoor Adventure

 Wyoming: Grand Teton National Park

 This pick for best national park shows Mother Nature at her finest.
 Nothing beats the majestic stance of the Grand Teton Mountains, jagged and snowcapped under a bright blue sky.
 While summiting the Grand Teton peak at 7,000 feet is a popular bucket list item for serious mountaineers, there's plenty to do for the slightly less extreme.
 As this is one of the wilder and more rugged parks on our list, you'll want to be prepared for some tough climbs, forceful rapids, and possible encounters with big-time wildlife.
-Hey, we said you'd get an adventure!
+Hey, we said you'd get an adventure.

 Virginia: Shenandoah National Park

 We love this park for its accessibility to Washington, D.C. and the surrounding area.
-Just a few hours outside of our nation's capital you'll find sprawling greenery with manageable hills.
-Seriously, you don't have to ascend very high to catch some spectacular shots, so this park is great for family day hikes or trail-running training for the serious outdoorswoman.
+Just a few hours outside of the country's capital, you'll find sprawling greenery with manageable hills.
+Seriously, you don't have to ascend very high to catch some spectacular shots, so this best national park is great for family day hikes or trail running for serious adventurers.

 Washington: Olympic National Park

-This park has it all—craggy coastline, towering mountains, and an almost Amazonian rainforest.
+This best national park has it all — craggy coastline, towering mountains, and an almost Amazonian rainforest.
 It rains here, so you'll want to pack a waterproof jacket.
 But you'll be so distracted by the scenery that you won't even notice the drizzle.
 Shameless Instagram plug: The contrast of well-watered greenery and glacier-clad mountain peaks create an image that needs no filter.
 (Thinking of kayaking?
 Here's what you need to know before heading out on the water.)